kakoyla/mpr-tracker/README.md

 - **MPR Monitoring**: View and manage each player's progress towards meeting their minimum play requirements.
 - **Data Import/Export**: Ability to export team data and import it back, facilitating data backup and transfer between devices.
 - **Responsive Design**: Works on both desktop and mobile devices for on-the-go tracking.
+- **Undo Last Play**: Reverse the most recently saved play to correct errors or adjust for game changes.

 ## How to Use